sullis/Doppelauge/JSON.md

 The most important similarity between JsonChanger and JsonMatcher is that they both do pattern matching.
 When changing a json value with JsonChanger, it also pattern matches the **json_value** against the **changer**.
 This pattern matching should make bugs appear earlier than they would have been othervice.
-(You might argue that it would be better to first validate the **json_value** value against a schema instead, but this way you get validation for free, plus that the validation schema maintains itself automatically.
-In addition, it doesn't make sense to create schemas for smaller json structures used internally.)
+(You might argue that it would be better to first validate the json against a schema, but this way you get validation for free, plus that the validation schema maintains itself automatically.)

 The pattern matcher in JsonChanger checks that: